openvm-org/openvm/docs/specs/vm/RISCV.md

 }
 ```

-generates classes `Bls12381` and `Bn254` that represent the elements of the corresponding modular fields, and saves the list of moduli in the static `AXIOM_SERIALIZED_MODULI` variable in the `.axiom` section.
+generates classes `Bls12381` and `Bn254` that represent the elements of the corresponding modular fields.
 Hexadecimal and decimal formats are supported.

 For each created modular class, one must call a corresponding `setup_*` function once at the beginning of the program.
 For example, for the structs above this would be `setup_Bls12381()` and `setup_Bn254()`.
 This function generates the `setup` intrinsics which are distinguished by the `rs2` operand that specifies the chip this instruction is passed to..